PonteIneptique/lss/README.md

 file.simplify_lines(ratio=.10)
 # Simplify your baseline: things within 15% of your mask height will be discarded (Seems to be a good number)
 file.simplify_masks(ratio=.15)
-# Write the new file
-file.write(suffix="simple")
-# A new file named 00029_Main_frame.simple.xml is born
-# You can also retrieve the modified xml in
+# You can retrieve the xml in file.xml or dump the modified xml in file.xml
-file.xml
+file.dump(filepath="file.xml")

 ```

 ### Qualitatively search for best parameters